Judah Halevi: Journey to the Holy Land

-Although he occupied an honored position as a physician, intellectual, and communal leader, Halevi was stirred to attempt a perilous journey to spend his final days in the Land of Israel.
-In his treatise known as the Kuzari, he argues that the presence of the God of Israel is most palpable in the Land of Israel (Kingdom of Jerusalem at the time), and it is therefore ideal and most religiously fulfilling for Jews to live there.
-He ends the dialogue with the rabbi deciding to leave for Jerusalem, as Halevi himself would.
+Although he occupied an honored position as a physician, intellectual, and communal leader in al-Andalus, haLevi was stirred to journey to the Land of Israel to spend his final days there.
+In his philosophical treatise the Kuzari, he argues that the presence of the God of Israel is most palpable in the Land of Israel, and it is therefore ideal and most religiously fulfilling for Jews to live there.
+He ends the dialogue with the rabbi character deciding to leave for Jerusalem, as haLevi himself would.

-Halevi planned to make his own aliyah: a trip believed to allow spiritual ascension by going "up" to the land.
-His deep passion for Israel eventually overpowered his hesitation and concerns about leaving his friends, family and status to live under difficult Crusader rule.
-Additionally, the uncertainties of Jewish communal status and favor within the government during the period of the Reconquista may have caused him to consider the future security of Jews in the Diaspora.
+HaLevi planned to make his own aliyah.
+His passion for Israel eventually overpowered his hesitation and concerns about leaving his friends, family, and status to live under Crusader rule.
+Additionally, the uncertainties of Jewish communal status and favor within the government during the period of the Reconquista may have caused him to consider the future security of Jews in the diaspora.

-Halevi's journey is viewed as either a personal religious pilgrimage or as an urging to the diaspora to abandon their cultural synthesis of Graeco-Arabic-Iberian culture, the former being the Diasporist, the latter a Zionist interpretation.
+HaLevi's journey is seen either as a personal religious pilgrimage or as a call for the diaspora to reject its blending of Graeco-Arabic-Iberian cultures, with the former representing diasporist views and the latter reflecting Zionist perspectives.

-On September 8, 1140, Halevi arrived in Alexandria, where he was greeted enthusiastically by friends and admirers.
+On September 8, 1140, haLevi arrived in Alexandria, where he was greeted enthusiastically by friends and admirers.
 He then went to Cairo, where he visited several dignitaries and friends.
-Returning to Alexandria in the spring, Halevi was reportedly denounced and sued by an apostate who claimed Halevi sought to force him to return to Judaism by withholding money belonging to him, though he was reportedly acquitted through his connections and through legal subterfuge.
-Halevi's ship set sail from Egypt on May 14, 1141; a letter from Abu Nasr ben Avraham to Halfon ben Netanel dated November 12, 1141 suggests Halevi died in July or August.
+Returning to Alexandria in the spring, haLevi was reportedly denounced and sued by an apostate who claimed haLevi sought to force him to return to Judaism by withholding money belonging to him.
+However, he was reportedly acquitted through his connections and legal subterfuge.
+HaLevi's ship set sail from Egypt on May 14, 1141; a letter from Abu Nasr ben Avraham to Halfon ben Netanel dated November 12, 1141, suggests haLevi died in July or August.
 It is uncertain if he arrived safely in Jerusalem or if his departure was delayed and he died in Egypt, but it can may be reasonably assumed that he was able to reach Palestine in this time.